jacobwilliams/bspline-fortran/bspline-fortran.md

 Brief description
 ---------------

-The library provides subroutines for 1D-6D interpolation using b-splines.
+The library provides subroutines for 1D-6D interpolation using B-splines.
 The code is written in modern Fortran (i.e., Fortran 2003+).

 License
 ---------------